tomat/react-reflorp/README.md

     entityConfiguration: (se below),
     id: "1",
     parentId: false,
-    extra: { page: 2 },
+    query: { page: 2 },
     flags: ["list"],
 });
 ```

-The `flags` parameter indicates what type of request this is (i e single, list, more, update, create, del).
+The `flags` parameter indicates what type of request this is (see the Type column under [Backend](#backend)).

+The `query` parameter contains the additional filtering that should be sent (by default they are sent in the query part
+of the URL).

 The `entityConfiguration` parameter contains an internal representation of the configuration for the current entity.
 It
 has the following properties: